top of page

 What type of expertise, skills and tools will that require?

 - gain hands-on experience with different facilitation and Design Thinking techniques.
 Reflect on how aspects like power imbalances, lay audiences, non-native speakers can be addressed in the design of a facilitation process.
 Learn about self-ethnography, an approach we are currently developing for our community within the MELCAYA project, explore Cynefin (R) Hexis and revisit MPNE regulars like the research partnership canvas.
+And sharpen your systems mapping skills on the topic of innovation versus access with the toolkit from the Systems Mapping Academy!

 - reflect on the overall political context and how this affects cancer patients, exchange and learn with peers about recent experiences in patient engagement, notably the first JCA evaluation and ongoing challenges with medical devices.
 What were the issues?
 How can we most effectively prepare?
 And how do we hold a system accountable that claims to act in patients' best interest but de fact does everything to exclude and/ or minimise patient input?
 Which type of developments will shape the future of healthcare?